Retirement Planning, Superannuation

 • Income Threshold: The receiving spouse’s income (including assessable income, reportable fringe benefits, and reportable employer super contributions) must not exceed $40,000.

-Steps to Make Spouse Contributions
+Steps to make a Spouse Contribution

 Once you have confirmed you and your spouse meet the eligibility criteria, making the contributions is relatively easy.
 Simply follow the below: